- Can I cancel my investment and get a refund?

 - What are the limits on canceling an investment?

 - Can the company not accept my investment?

 Yes.
 You can change your mind anytime up to 48 hours before a close, and you will receive a full refund, including any fees.
 Unfortunately, investments cannot be cancelled within the 48 hour window.

 You'll receive a five-day notice via e-mail when a fundraise is about to close.
-Once the 5 day notice expires, you may no longer cancel your investment.
+You can cancel at any point up until you hit the 48 hour window.

 Once the minimum funding target is met, some companies do a "rolling close", where prior investments are executed and funds transferred, but the round is still open to receive new investments.
 You'll still receive a five-day notice if this occurs.
 Once your funds are transferred to the company, you no longer can cancel your investment or obtain a refund.